DenGrg/OnboardingDocumentation/ca_general_overview.md

 # Creative Automation - General overview

 Celtra creative avtomation tool enables users to scale their creative production by combining templates and content stored in feeds to output different combination of products, formats, sizes, layouts and content.
+Now lets see what this means and how you can achieve it.

 The example below shows a traditinal way that Celtra has been used to build creatives.